ezart/merle/README.md

 [![Go Reference](https://pkg.go.dev/badge/pkg.dev.go/github.com/scottfeldman/merle.svg)](https://pkg.go.dev/github.com/scottfeldman/merle)

-Merle is a framework for building web-apps for your IoT project.
+Merle is a framework for building secure web-apps for your IoT project.

 Put your **Thing** on the **Internet** with Merle.